ryan4yin/knowledge/CI-CD/kubernetes/buildkit.md

 # auth for aws ecr
 echo '{ "credsStore": "ecr-login" }' > docker_config.json
 # build by buildkit in docker
+# note we need to use `image-manifest=true` to make it work, otherwise it will fail with 400 bad request
+# cause it will try to push a manifest list to ecr, but ecr doesn't support manifest ordered list
 docker run \
     --privileged \
     -v ${IMAGE_CONTEXT}:/tmp/work \